 (Status of audits performed by the Audit Committee)

 In addition to attending meetings of the Strategic Management Committee and other important meetings, by making use of a method via the internet at the same time, members of the Audit Committee conduct interviews with Directors, Executive Officers, departments in charge of internal audits, and other departments in charge of internal control concerning progress on the execution of their duties, and view important approval documentation, etc. Selected members of the Audit Committee investigate the state of business and assets at the Company headquarters and important business sites according to the audit standards and audit plans, etc. of the Audit Committee as established by the Audit Committee.
 They also conduct onsite audits of subsidiaries, etc. as needed, while forming a framework for conducting audits on the state of the execution of duties by Directors and Executive Officers.
-Additionally, the Audit Committee holds regular meetings with Corporate Auditors at major Group companies as part of efforts to enhance coordination of audit systems in line with Group management measures in place.
-An organization has been set up directly under the Audit Committee to assist the Committee in its duties concerning such audits performed by members of the Audit Committee.

 (Status of internal audits)